 The CAST in SQL means, converting from one data type to another.
 Looking into usage, in analytics, you would need data in another data type.
 For instance, Numeric in Char, Char in Varchar, and Timestamp in Varchar.
 Thus, the below SQL queries will give you a clear idea of how to use Cast.

 Here, double colon refers to the CAST function.
 This means it is a shortcut to the CAST function.

 The Varchar (10) gets only the first 10 bytes of data from Timestamp.
 In reality, you have other functions to get Time from Timestamp.
 It is also one method you can use.

 The double-colon works the same as the CAST function.
 You will get Time from the Timestamp.

 It writes numeric-column three times – original value, Integer, and Varchar of length 6.

 SELECT numeric_column, CAST(numeric_column AS integer), CAST(numeric_column AS varchar(6)) FROM number_data_types;

 It fails and writes an error since you cannot convert CHAR to numeric.

-- You cannot convert CHAR to numeric value.
+- Cannot convert CHAR to Numeric using Cast